Our Team

 Christie Mettes

-Christie Mettes is a Aruban environmental scientists, with a Masters Degree from Utrecht University.
+Christie Mettes is an Aruban environmental scientist, with a Masters Degree from Utrecht University.
 A co-founder of Metabolic Foundation with her partner Tony Sevold.
 Metabolic Foundation runs three key projects in Aruba: brenchie’s lab maker space, plastic beach party recycling and surfside science environmental monitoring.
 All projects which aim to leverage open source technology to breach gaps in key sustainability challenges for Aruba.
 She’s also a part time lecturer at the University of Aruba.

 Tracey Edwards